aaronlord/aaronlord.github.io/_posts/2015-10-11-keystrokes.md

 {% include browser.html videos="video/webm:/videos/project-keystrokes/overview.webm,video/mp4:/videos/project-keystrokes/overview.mp4" src="/img/keystrokes.jpg" alt="Keystrokes" url="https://alpha.keystrok.es/" %}

 Touch typing is amazing.
-Keystrokes is something I'm working on to teach it to the masses in a fun way.
+Keystrokes is I made to teach it to the masses in a fun way.

-Learn the correct finger positions, practice 'real world' sentences solo or race against others from around the world in realtime.

-We spend far too long on computers these days to still be hunt and pecking our way through documents, emails, IMs, etc.
+This was the first large personal project I started, written in Backbone.js, with a custom Node.js backend, users could learn how to type on their own, or join a race and be matched with users across the world.